kandre02/LineaMayHackathon/Old Version/readme.txt

-This is my work in MAY!
+This is old verson, the work I did in MAY!
 Please check updated files for the recent.

 Youtube Presentation Video: https://youtu.be/KV_2iHnx3ME